 Background.
-On March 31, 2004, CenterPoint Houston, Texas Genco and Reliant Energy Retail Services jointly applied to the Texas commission for an order determining CenterPoint Houston's 2004 true-up balance pursuant to the Texas Electric Choice Plan.
-On November 23, 2004, the Texas commission issued its final order determining that CenterPoint Houston is entitled pursuant to the Texas Electric Choice Plan to recover approximately \$2.3 billion of costs associated with the transition to competitive retail markets and all excess mitigation credits provided by CenterPoint Houston after August 31, 2004.
-Pursuant to the terms of the order, that balance accrues interest until the balance is collected.
-CenterPoint Houston is entitled to recover these amounts plus regulatory proceeding costs (in an amount to be determined in a subsequent proceeding) through competition transition charges, transition charges or a combination of such charges to be determined in subsequent proceedings.
-On December 2, 2004, CenterPoint Houston filed an application with the Texas commission for a financing order to permit securitization of the sum of the total balance determined by the Texas commission in its November 23, 2004 order, plus (a) the amount of excess mitigation credits provided by CenterPoint Houston after August 31, 2004 through the date of issuance of the transition bonds, (b) interest accrued after August 31, 2004 through the date of issuance of the transition bonds, and (c) actual up-front qualified costs as set forth in the financing order.
-The Texas commission issued the financing order on [], 2005 authorizing CenterPoint Houston to securitize an amount not to exceed $[\]$ plus the amounts specified in (a), (b) and (c) above.
-The statutory deadline for seeking judicial review of the financing order was [], 2005.
-No party filed an appeal of the financing order.
-We expect to file the form of the financing order with the SEC as an exhibit to the registration statement of which this prospectus forms a part.
-This summary does not purport to be complete and is subject to and qualified by reference to the provisions of the financing order.
+On March 31, 2004, CenterPoint Houston, Texas Genco and Reliant Energy Retail Services jointly applied to the Texas commission for an order determining CenterPoint Houston's stranded cost and other true-up balances pursuant to the Restructuring Act.
+On December 17, 2004, the Texas commission issued its final order determining that CenterPoint Houston is entitled pursuant to the Restructuring Act to recover approximately \$2.3 billion plus the principal portion of all excess mitigation credits provided by CenterPoint Houston after August 31, 2004 and plus interest accrued after August 31, 2004 on certain balances until collected.
+Of that amount, approximately \$1.343 billion plus the principal portion of all excess mitigation credits provided by CenterPoint Houston after August 31, 2004 represents stranded costs and approximately \$150 million represents regulatory assets.
+The remaining amount represents other recoverable true-up balances.
+In December 2004, CenterPoint Houston filed an application with the Texas commission for a financing order to permit securitization of the approximately \$2.3 billion determined by the Texas commission in its December 17, 2004 order, plus (a) the principal portion of excess mitigation credits provided by CenterPoint Houston after August 31, 2004 through the date of issuance of the transition bonds or the date of the termination of such excess mitigation credit, whichever is earlier, (b) interest on stranded costs accrued after August 31, 2004 through the date of issuance of the transition bonds, and (c) up-front qualified costs.
+The Texas commission determined that the true-up balances other than stranded costs and regulatory assets cannot be securitized and may only be recovered through competition transition charges.
+The Texas commission issued the financing order on March 16, 2005 authorizing CenterPoint Houston to securitize an amount not to exceed \$1,493,747,264 plus the amounts specified in (a), (b) and (c) above.
+Several parties appealed the financing order, but

+We are responsible to the State of Texas and the Texas commission.
+Specifically, pursuant to the financing order,